4dn-dcic/tibanna/docs/installation.rst

   * The ``python setup.py install`` command
   * Installation of Tibanna package on a local machine or any other environment where the user intends to use as a base, to launch workflow runs and check statuses and logs.

-2. Deployment of Tibanna on the AWS cloud
+2. Deployment of Tibanna to the AWS cloud
   * The ``invoke deploy_unicorn`` command
   * Deployment of a set of AWS Lambda functions and an AWS Step Function that coordinates the Lambda functions

-    * These Lambda functions work as minions that launches and monitors individual executions.
-They live on the cloud and they are called only when an execution is submitted.
-Thanks to these Lambda functions, Tibanna does not require a constantly running master server to operate.
+    * These Lambda functions work as serverless minions that launches and monitors individual executions.
+They live on the cloud and they are called (and charged) only when an execution is submitted.
+Tibanna does not require a constantly running master server.

   * Configuring permissions for the AWS Lambda, AWS Step Function, S3 buckets and a user group.
   * With this second step, one may deploy as many copies of Tibanna as one wishes for different projects, with different bucket permissions and users.